 Each student should have his or her own half-gallon or larger water jug (purchased at registration), marked with the student’s name and filled with water each day.
 Students should also have his/her instrument in working condition and coordinate charts w/lanyard.

 11. What is the enrichment fee supposed to cover?

-The enrichment fee covers costs beyond what the district budget can cover including drill for the marching show, drinks throughout the year, food at contests, and uniform cleaning.
-Families whose financial situations make payment difficult should contact the band directors.
+The enrichment fee covers costs beyond what the district budget can cover including clinicians, uniform cleaning, contest fees and meals.
+Families whose financial situations make payment difficult should contact the band director.

 12. What else will a student need to purchase?